Changing Social Security Financing

 Should the Trust Fund Assets Be Invested Elsewhere?

 Social Security’s trust fund assets are invested almost entirely in non-marketable, special-issue U.S. government securities that represent loans to the U.S. Treasury’s general fund.
 The bonds pay market rates of interest.
 Some have advocated that greater returns could be achieved, on average, in the stock and bond markets.
 Others argue that Treasury investments are the safest available, and that Social Security is not the right vehicle for taking the risks inherent in the markets.

 Should General Revenues Be Raised?

 Social insurance programs in many other countries receive some financing from general taxes, and that approach could help with Social Security’s solvency challenge.
-Such an undertaking would require raising income taxes or raising revenues elsewhere, such as creating a national value-added tax or by taxing some forms of investment income or other sources of income.
+Such an undertaking would require raising income taxes or raising revenues elsewhere, such as creating a national value-added tax or by taxing other sources of income (such as investment income).
 However, it has been argued that such proposals could compromise Social Security’s basic principle as a self-supporting program that is financed by its participants.

 Should Individual Accounts Be Created?

 Some reform proposals would allow workers to accumulate contributions in individual accounts under Social Security as a source of retirement income.
 Supporters say workers could exert more control over their accounts, obtain better returns on their contributions, and reduce the burden to future generations.
 However, the establishment of individual accounts as an add-on to Social Security would not by itself address the program’s financial problems.